jelc53/coqgym-gnn/README.md

 ## 4. FAQ and Known Bugs

+- Error in `source install.sh`
+  - Double check requirements
+- Failed to build `coqhammer`
+  - `make clean` in `ASTactic/coqhammer` and remake `coqhammer`
+- `make` in `coq_projects` fails
+  - `make clean` and remake the entire folder
+  - If that doesn't work, double check requirements and reset the directory to its fresh state
+- `pip` failed to install `lmdb==0.94`
+  - Try installing `lmdb==1.0`

+- `EOF` error while loading `.pt` objects
+  - Rebuild that project/file specifically

+TODO: Add more?

 ## 5. Resources

 <!-- Add resources on pre-built data and  -->

+Data can be obtained from the original CoqGym repo [here](https://github.com/princeton-vl/CoqGym#14-downloading-the-pre-extracted-proofs-recommended)

 ## 6. Reproducing Our Work